-Change in accounting principle
+Change in Accounting Principle

 In the first quarter of 2014, the Company changed its method of accounting for the medical device excise tax ("MDET").
-Prior to the change the Company recorded the MDET in inventory at the time of the first sale and then recognized the tax in cost of goods sold when the medical device was sold to the ultimate customer.
-Under the new method, the MDET will be recorded in selling, general and administrative expenses in the period the first sale occurs, which could be an intercompany sale.
+Prior to the change the Company recorded the MDET in inventory at the time of the first sale in the United States and then recognized the tax in cost of goods sold when the medical device was sold to the ultimate customer.
+Under the new method, the MDET will be recorded in selling, general and administrative expenses in the period the first sale occurs in the United States, which could be an intercompany sale.

-The Company believes that this change in accounting principle is preferable as the new method provides a better comparison with the Company's industry peers, the majority of which expense the MDET at the time of the first sale.
+The Company believes that this change in accounting principle is preferable as the new method provides a better comparison with the Company's peers, the majority of which expense the MDET at the time of the first sale in the United States.

-The medical device excise tax applies to sales beginning January 1, 2013; therefore, only 2013 financial results were affected by this change.
-The cumulative effect of the change in the prior years is included in retained earnings as of December 31, 2013 and the comparative period for the three months ended March 31, 2013 has been revised to reflect the retrospective application of the change in accounting principle had the new method been in effect for all periods, as follows:
+The medical device excise tax applies to sales beginning January 1, 2013; therefore, this change affected only 2013 financial results.
+The cumulative effect of the change in the prior year is included in retained earnings as of December 31, 2013.
+We have revised the comparative periods for the three- and six-month periods ended June 30, 2013 to reflect the retrospective application of the change in accounting principle had the new method been in effect for all periods, as follows: